cgnorthcutt/veneer/README.md

 # veneer - Slightly More Privacy for GitHub

-`veneer` obscures your commit history on GitHub by automatically logging a commit everyday.
+`veneer` obscures your commit history on GitHub by automatically logging 1-3 commits everyday.

 You can alter the `sunday_write_frac = 0.75`  in `veneer.py` variable to choose how often to register activity on Sundays.